RIVM-bioinformatics/juno-cgmlst/README.md

 The goal of this pipeline is to perform cgMLST on bacterial genomes.
 As input, it requires an assembly for each sample you want to analyze in the form of a single ‘.fasta’ file.

-Importantly, the Juno-cgMLST pipeline also works directly on output generated from the [Juno-assembly pipeline](https://github.com/RIVM-bioinformatics/Juno_pipeline).
+Importantly, the Juno-cgMLST pipeline also works directly on output generated from the [Juno-Assembly pipeline](https://github.com/RIVM-bioinformatics/juno-assembly).

 The Juno-cgMLST uses [ChewBBACA](https://github.com/B-UMMI/chewBBACA/) to find the cgMLST profile of the given genomes.
 Besides, the result table with the allele numbers is translated to a table with (sha1) hashes so that they can be shared and compared even if each result used a different database. **Note:** We highly encourage to use the hashes for the analysis instead of the allele numbers.
 This will make your data more reproducible in case there was an update in the database that assigns allele numbers or to share it with other colleagues.